 ABET does not provide licensure, registration, or certification services for individuals.
 However, throughout its history, ABET has contributed significantly to the education of students who later seek official recognition of their qualifications to serve the public.

 In the United States, for example, where licensure for the engineering and surveying professions are regulated at the state level, graduation from an ABET-accredited program is almost universally required to validate the educational experience of applicants.
 In states where non-ABET graduates are permitted to be licensed, an additional four to eight years of work experience may be required.

-Candidates interested in pursuing licensure, registration, and certifications are encouraged to check this list of the requirements maintained by the National Council of Examiners for Engineering and Surveying, as the requirements vary by state and territory.
+Candidates interested in pursuing licensure, registration, and certifications are encouraged to check information provided by the National Society of Professional Engineers in addition to this list of the requirements maintained by the National Council of Examiners for Engineering and Surveying, as the requirements vary by state and territory.

 Graduates of programs outside of the U.S which are not accredited by ABET might be recognized for the purposes of licensure, registration or certification by one of the four Mutual Recognition Agreements (MRA) in which ABET participates.
 Please read the requirements for recognition under the MRAs for complete information.

 Many employers require graduation from an ABET-accredited program as a minimum qualification.
 In fact, it signifies preparation for entry into the profession.
 For example, United States Patent and Trademark Office (USPTO) requires applicants in computing to have graduated from an ABET-accredited program before they are eligible to sit for the Examination for Registration to Practice in Patent Cases.

 ABET encourages you to explore the websites of our member societies and other organizations who can provide more detailed information about licensing, registration, and certification: